-We will hold a 'Call for Ideas' consultation for communities, developers and landowners to identify sites for development.
+We will hold a 'Call for Ideas' consultation for communities, developers and landowners to identify sites for development and preservation, as well as other proposals for inclusion in the Local Development Plan.

 We will work directly with Community Councils and other local community groups to identify key issues and opportunities for their local area, and to work together on development briefs and masterplans.